 United States beat Pakistan in T20 World Cup Super Over thriller

-The United States enjoyed arguably the greatest day in their cricket history as they beat Pakistan in a stunning Super Over upset at the T20 World Cup on Thursday.
+The United States enjoyed arguably the greatest day in their cricket history as the non-Test nation beat Pakistan in a stunning Super Over upset at the T20 World Cup on Thursday.

-Both teams made 159 in their regulation 20 overs, with non-Test nation the United States then setting Pakistan 19 to win in the Super Over of this Group A match at Grand Prairie, near Dallas, Texas.
+Both teams made 159 in their standard 20 overs of this Group A match at Grand Prairie, near Dallas, Texas.

+Then the United States, batting first in a Super Over bowled for Pakistan by veteran left-arm quick Mohammad Amir, made an 18 that featured several wides and runs off panic-stricken overthrows.

 India-born paceman Saurabh Netravalkar held his nerve as Pakistan, runners-up at the 2022 T20 World Cup and champions in 2009, only managed 13-1 in reply.

-The United States innings ended in dramatic fashion when Nitish Kumar hit a four off a last-ball full toss from Haris Rauf as the tournament co-hosts, who beat Canada in their opening Group A match, finished on 159-3.

-Pakistan's Mohammad Amir was entrusted with the Super Over but the veteran left-arm paceman bowled several wides with panic fielding, that led to wild overthrows, also helping the United States score 18 runs.

-Netravalkar had Iftikhar Ahmed brilliantly caught low down in the deep by Kumar, although it needed a lengthy check by third umpire Paul Reiffel, the former Australia fast bowler, to confirm the dismissal.
+Pakistan were 5-0 off three balls before Netravalkar had Iftikhar Ahmed brilliantly caught low down in the deep by Kumar.

 And with seven needed off the last ball, Shadab Khan was unable to manage the six that would have forced a second Super Over, sparking wild celebrations among the USA team and their home fans.

+The United States, having been cruising to victory, were on the verge of defeat when they needed 12 off their last three balls of their innings.

+But Aaron Jones -- the hero of their run chase in an opening group win over Canada -- hit Haris Rauf for six before Nitish Kumar struck a last-ball full toss for four as the tournament co-hosts levelled the scores.

-Even allowing for the United States 2-1 one-day international series win over Bangladesh last month -- and Pakistan's infamous reputation for making bad starts to tournaments -- this was the landmark result in modern American cricket.
+Even allowing for the United States's recent 2-1 one-day international series win over Bangladesh -- and Pakistan's infamous reputation for making bad starts to tournaments -- this was the landmark result in modern American cricket.

-Pakistan must now regroup quickly ahead of their next match against arch-rivals India in New York on Sunday -- the showpiece match of the group stage.
+Pakistan captain Babar Azam, in a damning assessment of his side's performance, said: "We didn't capitalise with the bat and they took a lot of momentum."

+He added: "We weren't up to it in the first six overs with the ball as usual, not taking wickets again.
+But credit to USA, they performed so well today.
+They were better than us in all aspects of the game."
-The United States were well on course for a sensational win at 104-1 in the 14th over.

-But they were 111-3 when India-born captain Monank Patel was caught behind off Amir for exactly 50.
+The United States were well on course for victory at 104-1 in the 14th over, with Patel and Andries Gous sharing a partnership of 68.
+But they were 111-3 when India-born Patel was caught behind off Amir.

 Earlier, United States left-arm spinner Nosthush Kenjige, who opened the bowling, took 3-30 -- including two wickets in two balls -- from his maximum four overs.